babelouest/angharad/README.md

 ## Static file server

 `static_files_path` and `static_files_prefix` are used for the static files server, in this case, [Sagremor](https://github.com/babelouest/sagremor) is the dedicated web application and can be hosted there.

+Beware that the static web server is not secured with SSL connection, so don't use it outside a trusted network. i.e., don't forward ports directly outside your network.

+If you want to access angharad in a secure connection, you can use apache `mod_proxy` for example, and embed angharad access in it.

 ## Database